New Constructions of Exceptional Simple Lie Superalgebras with Integer Cartan Matrix in Characteristics 3 and 5 via

 \subsection{Main Theorem}

-We now state the main theorem of this paper.
+We are now ready to state the main theorem of this paper.
 Let us first introduce some notation.
-Let $\g(A)$ be an exceptional Lie algebra with Cartan matrix $A$ of rank $n > 2$ over $\Q$ (i.e. $\ff$, $\esi$, $\ese$, $\ee$).
-Let $\{i_1, i_2, \dots, i_l\}$ be a subset of boundary nodes of the Dynkin diagram of $\g(A)$, and let $\{j_1,\dots,j_l\}$ be the indices such that $j_r$ is the node connected to $i_r$ for each $r$.
+Let $\g(A)$ be a finite-dimensional contragredient Lie algebra with Cartan matrix $A = (a_{ij})$ of size $n$.
+Let $\mathcal{I} = \{i_1, i_2, \dots, i_l\}$ be a subset of boundary nodes of the Dynkin diagram of $\g(A)$ such that each chosen boundary node has one single edge coming out of it, such that the chosen boundary nodes are pairwise non-adjacent, and such that no two chosen boundary nodes share an adjacent node.
+Let $\mathcal{J} = \{j_1,\dots,j_l\}$ be the indices such that $j_r$ is the node connected to $i_r$ for each $r$ between $1$ and $l$, inclusive.
+Finally, we require that $\mathcal{I}$ be chosen so that $a_{ii} = 2$ for all $i \in \mathcal{I} \cup \mathcal{J}$.
 The following picture of the Dynkin diagram of $\ese$ illustrates an example: \\